 - have a hard time getting around and/or lifting your baby

 Frequent and early walking may help ease some post-cesarean pains and discomfort.
-Among other things, it can help prevent blood clots and keep your bowels moving.
+It also can help prevent blood clots and keep your bowels moving.
 But don't push yourself — take it easy and have someone help you get around, especially up and down stairs.
-Enlist friends, family, and neighbors to lend a helping hand with meals and housework for a while, especially if you have other children.
+Let friends, family, and neighbors lend a helping hand with meals and housework for a while, especially if you have other children.

-Although breastfeeding may also be a little painful at first, lying on your side to nurse or using the clutch (or football) hold can take the pressure off your abdomen.
-Drink plenty of water to help with your milk supply, and to help avoid constipation.
+Although breastfeeding might be a little painful at first, lying on your side to nurse or using the clutch (or football) hold can take the pressure off your abdomen.
+Drink plenty of water to help with your milk supply and to help avoid constipation.

-Also, C-sections scars fade over time.
-They'll start to decrease in size and become a natural skin color in the weeks and months after delivery.
+C-sections scars fade over time.
+They'll get smaller and become a natural skin color in the weeks and months after delivery.
 And because incisions are often made in the "bikini" area, many C-section scars aren't even noticeable.

 - signs of infection around your incision (swelling, redness, warmth, or pus)